sthiede/Comparative_Genomics/day1_afternoon/README.md

 Now right click on any of the stacked reads and Go to Graph and select Coverage(screenshot below).

+Now right click on any of the stacked reads and Go to Show and select SNP marks to show SNP's in red marks.

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/select_graph.png)

 Follow the same procedure and select SNP graph.
 Adjust the gene features panel height to show all the graph in a window.